Ethanlloyd21/Weather-Dashboard/README.md

 Users will be asked if they want the app to track their location.

 If yes, the app will output the user's location weather condition.
-Alert prompt:
-Alert: * This application will now track your location.
+* Alert prompt: This application will now track your location.
 Please go to your browser settings and enable location.

 If no, the user will be ask to prompt a city of their choice in the search bar.